 .
 Photo by John Scrader 2010 life for man?”
 The various responses that have been given to that question provide the starting point for true political reflection.

 As a teacher, I also emphasize the importance of essay-writing as a way to examine a complex subject with a critical eye.
 An exam will only reveal what a student has memorized; an essay forces a student to pause and spend time with a challenging subject, to comprehend and evaluate different theories in a meaningful way.
-At both Baylor and the University of Virginia, I have offered voluntary writing seminars for every class that I have taught.
-These seminars led the students through the steps necessary to analyze and articulate their position.
-Most of my students have opted to take advantage of these workshops, and their participation has resulted in essays that were clearer, better organized, and articulated with greater precision.
+In every class I’ve taught, I’ve either offered voluntary writing seminars or incorporated writing tutorials into the curriculum.
+I also assign papers in multiple stages and drafts and provide liberal feedback on the intermediary steps before handing them back for revision.
+Not all students appreciate receiving the criticism, but these lessons lead the students through the steps necessary to analyze and articulate their position.
+And the multiple revisions–whether willing or unwilling–have resulted in essays that are clearer, better organized, and articulated with greater precision.

-I have taught in traditional college classes, developed online courses, and provided continuing education for middle-school and high-school teachers within 3-day seminars.
-While online formats offer some advantages—namely, the widespread availability at a low cost—I believe that there is no real substitute for the interaction that can take place in a classroom.
-Perfecting the art of the classroom lecture and the classroom discussion has been my primary aspiration.
+I have taught in traditional college classes, developed online courses, and provided continuing education for middle-school and high-school teachers within 3- or 5-day seminars and graduate courses.
+I believe that there is no substitute for the interaction that can take place between instructor and students in the classroom setting.
+Perfecting the art of the classroom presentation and discussion has been my primary aspiration.

 Teaching Experience